 One of its main points of distinction is as the location of the best-known of "Malta's fat ladies" to be discovered.
 The bottom half of a colossal statue represents cartoonishly plump legs below a pleated skirt that is epic in its width.
 When it was excavated between 1915 - 1919, it was found next to an altar that had remnants of food on it.
 Adjacent were carved animals, believed to have symbolized sacrifices.
 Various theories have emerged about the meaning of these fat ladies, ranging from fertility cults, to a matriarchal society dominated by women priestesses.
 However, some scientists point out that none of the statues have any pronounced female characteristics, such as breasts.
 See these sites and artefacts for yourself and form your own theory!

 The Ħaġar Qim complex is on the west coast of Malta, about a 30-minute drive from Valletta, which is directly opposite it on the east.
 The temples are set atop cliffs towering above the shimmering Mediterranean, you can appreciate why the ancient man chose the location to worship and view the stars.
-Along with Tarxien and four other Malta megalithic temples, Ħaġar Qim is listed as a UNESCO World Heritage Site.
+Along with Tarxien and four other megalithic temples of Malta, Ħaġar Qim is listed as a UNESCO World Heritage Site.
 These temples are exquisitely beautiful, a stroke of genius of prehistoric masonry.
 Considering the structures were built between 3600 and 3200 BC, the Ħaġar Qim temples are still incredibly well preserved.

 The primary Ħaġar Qim structure is made up of five rooms with a corridor down the middle.
 A bird’s eye view would clearly shows the likeness to a woman’s body; with her hips, chest and head.
 Because of this layout as well as artefacts found on site during excavation such as small clay figurines, it's believed that Ħaġar Qim was used as a shrine to revere Mother Earth and cycles of fertility.